Wild Fennel Meatballs

 Instructions

-• The best way to preserve wild fennel is to blanch and freeze it, so our recipe begins with the fennel previously boiled and promptly defrosted for the occasion.
+• The best way to preserve wild fennel is to blanch and freeze it, so our recipe begins with fennel that was previously boiled and promptly defrosted for the occasion.

-• Adjust the consistency of the dough with the breadcrumbs, and form the flat meatballs, which must be soft but keep their shape.
+• Adjust the consistency of the batter with breadcrumbs as needed to be able to form little, flat meatballs, which must be soft but not falling apart.

-• Heat about an inch of oil in a pan and when it is very hot, at about 180°C (you can check the oil temperature with the apple trick), gently slide in the meatballs.
+• Heat about an inch of oil in a pan and when it is hot, gently slide in the meatballs.

-• Cook, or rather fry, the meatballs for a couple of minutes on both sides, and then drain them on a paper towel.
+• Fry the meatballs for a couple of minutes on both sides and then drain them on a paper towel.

-• Serve the meatballs warm, or at room temperature, accompanying them with a fresh salad.
+• Serve the wild fennel meatballs warm or at room temperature, accompanying them with a fresh side salad.

 Tried this recipe?Let us know how it was!